open-resources/dash_curriculum/_sources/part1/chapter0.md

 # Chapter 0 - Stack Installation
 ## What you will learn

 In this chapter we will set up the tech stack used in this course.
 A **tech stack** is a combination of tools used to build and run an application.
-For this course we have chosen the most popular professional tools to develop our applicatoins.
+For this course we have chosen the most popular professional tools to develop our applications.

 - **Visual Studio Code**
   - VScode is a program that we will use to edit and debug our code